Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_2_feedback.md

 1. I understand how to find commands and files
 1. I understand how to read from and write to files from the command line

 Please feel free to add notes, explanations, or elaborations to any individual topic, or to the day as a whole.
+You can email your response to Kaylen at kaylensanders@pitt.edu with the subject heading “Week 1, Day 2 feedback”.